22slin22/FeatureBoard/README.md

 # FeatureBoard

 This is a project by multiple students at the Gymnasium Gröbenzell.
 The project was to build a LED-Matrix (24 x 16).
 This is the software for controlling the matrix run on a Raspberry Pi.
-It was created by Nils Cremer.

 ## Installation